Case Transfer Criteria and Procedures

 • A Court report must be calendared for more than ninety (90) days from date of transfer.

-• The Structured and Decision Making (SDM), Children Strength and Needs Assessment (CANS) has been completed and approved by the SCSW.
+• The Structured and Decision Making (SDM), Child and Adolescent Needs and Strengths Assessment (CANS) has been completed and approved by the SCSW.

-• Current 709 (should be for the current placement and within the last twelve (12) months), if applicable
+• Current 709 Foster Child Needs and Case Plan Summary (should be for the current placement and within the last twelve (12) months), if applicable.

-• Current Transitional Independent Living Plan (TILP) and current SOC 161 with aligned dates
+• Current Transitional Independent Living Plan (TILP) and current SOC 161 Six Month Certification of Extended Foster Care Participation with aligned dates.

-• The Case Plan must be specific to a NMD, have no siblings attached, and include the Sexual Reproductive Health component.
+• The Case Plan must be specific to the NMD, have no siblings attached, and include the Sexual Reproductive Health component and the Post Secondary Education Support information.

 • The DCFS 5556, 6-Month Transition Plan, must include date discussed and documented in CWS/CMS on the Special Project page using the following code: TAY-DCFS 5556 form.